The Best Household Germ Killers

 To make an effective disinfecting solution for colorfast, non-porous surfaces, follow this CDC recipe:

-• Mix 1/3 cup of bleach into a gallon of room-temperature or warm water or 4 teaspoons of bleach per one quart of water.
-Avoid mixing with hot water, which can cause the release of additional chlorine gas into the air.
+• Mix 1/3 cup of bleach into a gallon of room-temperature or warm water or 4 teaspoons per one quart of water.
+Avoid mixing with hot water, as this can release additional chlorine gas into the air.

-• Sponging the mixture on surfaces is the simplest way to get disinfecting.
+• Sponging the mixture on surfaces is the simplest way to disinfect them.
 You can also place the mixture in a spray bottle and spritz it liberally on surfaces.
-Ensure there are no metal parts on your bottle's trigger - bleach corrodes metal, which can introduce rust and contaminate your mixture.
+Ensure there are no metal parts on your bottle's trigger—bleach corrodes metal, which can introduce rust and contaminate your mixture.

-Follow instructions for application, and these best practices for working with bleach:
+Follow the instructions for application and these best practices for working with bleach:

 • Ensure proper ventilation - simply cracking a window open can help.